Why we need linked patient data?

 De-identified patient data collected from contributing GP practices who have agreed for data linkage is linked to secondary care or hospital data securely, while protecting patient identity and confidentiality.
 De-identified data is data which has had personal information and sensitive information removed so that you cannot identify any patient.
 Data is not received for patients who have opted out of sharing their health information for research.

-OPCRD-NEXUS is jointly managed by Optimum Patient Care Limited and Harvey Walsh Limited.
-The platform has been established as part of a scientific and patient-centred collaboration between OPC and Harvey Walsh to improve the provision of linked primary and secondary care data for research that helps improve patient outcomes including Covid-19.
+OPCRD-NEXUS is jointly managed by Optimum Patient Care Limited (OPC) and Harvey Walsh Limited.
+OPCRD-NEXUS has been established as part of a scientific and patient-centred collaboration between OPC and Harvey Walsh to improve the provision and/or use of linked primary and secondary care data for research that helps improve patient outcomes including Covid-19.

-Optimum Patient Care is a UK social enterprise that has been providing for fifteen years clinically led quality improvement programmes into GP practices and supports practices to take part in research.
-OPC maintains and manages the Optimum Patient Care Research Database (OPCRD), which provides anonymised patient data for ethics approved scientific and medical research.
-OPCRD has NHS Research Ethics Committee approval to provide anonymised patient data for research, including data linked with hospital data such as HES data and other health care data
+Optimum Patient Care is a UK social enterprise that has been providing free quality improvement programmes for GP practices since 2005.
+OPC also supports practices to take part in ethics approved research.
+OPC maintains and manages the Optimum Patient Care Research Database (OPCRD), which provides de-identified patient data for ethics approved scientific and medical research.
+OPCRD has NHS Research Ethics Committee approval to provide anonymised patient data for research.

-Harvey Walsh Limited is part of Open Vie Group and is a leading health research and communications company, with expertise in real world evidence research.
-Harvey Walsh works through strategic partnerships with the pharmaceutical industry, healthcare and academia on real world evidence projects that drive improvement in healthcare delivery.
-Harvey Walsh is recognised as a leader in the real world evidence arena for nearly 20 years, supporting over 350 real world evidence projects and facilitating more than 200 publications.
+Harvey Walsh Limited is part of the Open Health Group and a leading health research and communications company, with expertise in real world evidence research.
+Harvey Walsh works in partnership with academic, healthcare and pharmaceutical organisations to undertake real world research that drive improvement in healthcare delivery and science.
+Harvey Walsh is recognised as a leader in the real world evidence arena for nearly 20 years, supporting over 400 real world evidence projects and facilitating over 200 publications.

 Linkable datasets currently available include: